2012 NCI Cohort Consortium Annual Meeting

 - Balancing support between new and existing cohorts.
 Cohorts could be established that use new technologies and phenotyping mechanisms while maximizing the current research possibilities in existing cohorts.

 - Consent issues related to electronic health records (EHRs).
-The Cohort Consortium could do pilot studies to examine consent issues and the quality of EHRs.
+The NCI Cohort Consortium could do pilot studies to examine consent issues and the quality of EHRs.
 The Consortium should request that NIH leaders help it meet these challenges.
 The Consortium also should think collectively about how to have an impact and propose provocative questions for NIH.

 - What are the key lessons from your participation in Consortium projects?